 Prior to launching Sona Mobile, John was Vice President of Enterprise Marketing for one of Canada’s largest telecommunications providers.

-Andy has more than 20 years of media sales and advertising experience in various markets across Canada.
-Prior to his current role as Vice President, Sales with Titan in Toronto, he was most recently President and Chief Operating Officer with Montreal based, Zoom Media.
+Andy Querin media advisor Andy has more than 20 years of media sales and advertising experience in the online, OOH and broadcast industry in various markets across Canada.
+He is currently Senior Vice President, Sales with Oboxmedia Inc. in Toronto, focused on generating online revenue from clients through content integration and advertising campaigns.
+Prior to joining Oboxmedia, he was Vice President, National Sales with Titan and also President and Chief Operating Officer with Montreal based, Zoom Media.

 Tim holds an Honours Bachelor of Commerce degree from McMaster University.
 He is an accomplished entrepreneur who has participated in a number of successful start-up companies over his career.
 Tim began his career as a salesperson at Artisan Transportation Graphics, where he helped pioneer truck-side imaging for the purposes of advertising.
 In 1993 he left Artisan to partner in the formation of GHQ Imaging, a new startup company.